Toggle: English / Spanish

 The bacteria Staphylococcus aureus, Streptococcus pneumoniae, and beta-hemolytic streptococci may also cause orbital cellulitis.

 Orbital cellulitis infections in children may get worse very quickly and can lead to blindness.
-Immediate medical attention is needed.
+Medical care is needed right away.

 Painful swelling of upper and lower eyelid, and possibly the eyebrow and cheek